Timeline: Highlights and Milestones

 For the second time in a row, I miss the post-cruise excursion to Machu Picchu in favor of a job in Canada, this one in Calgary (for a great group I just couldn’t turn down).

 Jerry has turned 62 and since he wasn’t even on the books for 2009, officially retires.
-His role changes from Business Manager to Helpful Spouse.
+His official role changes from Business Manager to Helpful Spouse.
 April brings my 60th birthday.
-Retirement discussions seem more frequent but every time I start thinking about hanging up my “Dr. Jane” hat, I end up thinking of another project I want to do.
+Retirement discussions seem more frequent, but nothing more than that.

 In July I sign a contract with Energize Students (which had been New Hope Charitable Foundation, a group that had supported my work for the past several years) to sponsor a series of podcasts.
-I record the first of the Spectrum Podcast programs with my friend, Dr. Lulu Lopez and by years’ end, had a half-dozen shows ready for launch.
+By the year’s end, I have a half-dozen Spectrum Podcast programs ready for launch.

 I am invited to edit a kind of “greatest hits” book about classroom management for Corwin.
 In the fall, The Best of Corwin: Classroom Management is released.